Recap / Teenage Mutant Ninja Turtles 2003 S 4 E 19 Insane In The Membrane

 - Meaningful Echo: "The sky's the limit."

-- Missing Episode: Because of the disturbing content, this episode wasn't aired, although it was included on the DVD.
-Years later, Nicktoons Network would air the episode.
+- Missing Episode: Because of the disturbing content, this episode did not air on TV until 2015, on Nicktoons, although it was included on the DVD.

 - Morality Chain: Stockman's mother seems to be this.
 As established in a flashback, as a child he was going to use a bug as a test subject.
 But after talking to his mother, he decided to set it free instead.